vlongle/learning-hive/README.md

 ### Bugs
 - There's a slight difference (but consistent) in accuracy reported in record.csv vs replay.ipynb.
 Might be some randomness is different.
 Not sure.

+TODO: debug `replay.ipynb`
 TODO: Investigate if we have this problem in MNIST.
+Monolithic_contrastive is clear.
+The results match.
+Modular_contrastive: clear.

+Cifar100, there's inconsistency for some reasons... actual, agent_0: task 4: avg: 0.361
+                replay: 0.3436, actually, everytime, we run the evaluation, the results is different, which is SUPER WEIRD.
+It's dropout, it's always dropout.
+What the fuck.

+## CIFAR SHIT

 Boot and shirt